OverloadBlitz/cloudcent-cli/README.md

 ![License](https://img.shields.io/badge/license-Apache--2.0-blue)
 ![Version](https://img.shields.io/badge/version-0.0.1--beta-orange)

+> ⚠️ Beta: each query returns up to 150 results, sorted by min price ascending.

 ## Two Ways to Query

 CloudCent works in both directions — start from what you know, find what you need: